Announcement: New Prayer Books Available

 place-mont-saint-michel-map

 The Abbey of Mont Saint Michel has its own address at 50 170 Le Mont Saint Michel.
 The site is open to visitors all year round except for a few dates including January 1st , May 1st and Christmas .
-It opens its doors from 9 am to 7 pm between May and August and from 9:30 am to 6 pm between September and April.
+It is open from 9 a.m. to 7 p.m. between May and August and from 9:30 a.m. to 6 p.m. between September and April.

-Regarding the entrance fees, the full price is 10 euros and the reduced price is 8 euros.
-All persons under 26 years old do not pay any entrance fee.
+Regarding admission prices, the full price is 10 euros and the reduced price is 8 euros.
+Anyone under the age of 26 is free.

-To access the Mont, you have to walk by taking the footbridge.
-The car must be left in the car park which is 2.5 kilometers from the site.
-From this car park, free transport shuttles provide transport for visitors.
-They drop off passengers 400 meters from Mont Saint Michel .
+To access the mountain, you must walk across the footbridge.
+Your car must be left in the parking lot, which is 2.5 kilometers from the site.
+From this parking lot, free shuttle buses provide transport for visitors.
+They drop passengers off 400 meters from Mont Saint Michel .
 It is also possible to take pedestrian paths.

-You should plan a whole day to visit Mont Saint Michel.
+A visit to Mont Saint Michel requires a full day.
 Some tourists even decide to spend the night there and continue their visit the next day.

 Mont Saint Michel, an exceptional site to discover without moderation!

-Now you have all the necessary information about Mont Saint Michel.
-You have also noticed that it is a site rich in history and that it is well worth discovering thanks to the article we have written.
+Now you have all the information you need about Mont Saint Michel.
+You've also seen that it's a site rich in history and well worth exploring thanks to the article we wrote.

-We now invite you to come and see this place to see up close all the hidden wonders of Mont Saint Michel.
-You will appreciate places of worship, various resting places, viewpoints allowing you to admire the bay but also good little dishes carefully concocted by the restaurateurs of the place.
+We now invite you to visit this place to see all the hidden wonders of Mont Saint Michel up close.
+You'll enjoy places of worship, various resting spots, viewpoints offering views of the bay, and delicious dishes carefully prepared by the local restaurateurs.

 Share :